-Exempt supply is a supply which is not subject to GST, i.e. no GST is chargeable on such supply.
-Examples of exempt supply of services are domestic transportation of passengers for mass public transports i.e. by rail, ship, boat, ferry, express bus, stage bus, school bus, feeder bus, workers' bus and taxi (except airport taxi and limousine taxi), toll highway, private education and private health services.
-Examples of exempt supplies of goods are residential properties, land for agricultural and land for general use (government building and burial ground).
+29. Exempt supply is a supply which is not subject to GST, i.e. no GST is chargeable on such supply.
+Examples of exempt supply of services are domestic transportation of passengers for mass public transports i.e. by rail, ship, boat, ferry, express bus, stage bus, school bus, feeder bus, workers' bus and taxi, toll highway, private education and private health services.
+Examples of exempt supplies of goods are residential properties, land for agricultural use and land for general use as burial ground, playground or religious building.

-Please refer to GST (Exempt Supply) Order 20XX for detailed list of exempt supplies.
+Please refer to GST (Exempt Supply) Order 2014 for detailed list of exempt supplies.